 Correct coding is the key to a provider being properly reimbursed.
 To process insurance claims correctly, the patients diagnosis and treatment has to be coded properly.
 Coding involves taking the physicians notes from the visit and translating into the proper diagnosis codes for diagnosis and treatment codes for processing by the insurance carrier.

-The art in medical billing coding is understanding how to correctly determine and assign the proper codes, and insuring the ICD-9 diagnosis and CPT treatment codes match correctly for a provider.
-Otherwise the claim will be rejected by the insurance payer resulting in a time and labor intensive process of follow-up and claim resubmission.
+The art in medical billing coding is understanding how to correctly determine and assign the proper codes, and insuring the ICD-9 or ICD-10 diagnosis and CPT treatment codes match correctly for a provider.
+Otherwise the claim will be rejected by the insurance payer resulting in a time and labor intensive process of follow-up and claim re-submission.